GaloisInc/cryptol/docs/RefMan/BasicSyntax.rst

 However, in `len`, the type-checker locally-assumes the constraint `n > 0` in that constraint-guarded branch and so it can in fact determine that `n >= 1`.

+Requirements:
-Numeric constraint guards only support constraints over numeric literals, such as `fin`, `<=`, `==`, etc. Type constraint aliases can also be used as long as they only constraint numeric literals.
+  - Numeric constraint guards only support constraints over numeric literals, such as `fin`, `<=`, `==`, etc. Type constraint aliases can also be used as long as they only constraint numeric literals.
+  - The numeric constraint guards of a declaration must be exhaustive.

 Layout
 ------